LEADERSHIP AND ETHICS

 THE BOARD

-The board also advocates adherence to sound governance principles by all portfolio entities of the group.
-The structure within the group is constantly revisited and optimised to ensure that all unlisted investment entities and associated companies endorse the principles of the King IV report or the NamCode (Corporate Governance Code of Namibia).
-Portfolio entities must further comply with the regulations and requirements of the Namibia Financial Institutions Supervisory Authority (Namfisa) and Bank of Namibia (BON).
+The board actively encourages all portfolio entities within the group to uphold and adhere to robust governance principles.
+The group continually assesses and enhances its internal structure to ensure that all unlisted investment entities and affiliated companies align with the principles outlined in either the King IV report or the NamCode (Corporate Governance Code of Namibia).
+Portfolio entities are also obligated to adhere to the specific applicable legislation, regulations and stipulations set forth by the Namibia Financial Institutions Supervisory Authority (Namfisa) and the Bank of Namibia (BON).

-Effective corporate governance forms part of Trustco’s investment assessment criteria and risk management which are further monitored on a continuous basis by non-executive and executive board representation on investee companies’ boards.
-All investment entities are operated and managed as independent entities with independent boards and portfolio exco’s.
-Trustco, together with some of its subsidiaries render investment and support services to its investments and recovers its costs through benchmarked fees for services rendered.
+Comprehensive corporate governance is an integral component of Trustco’s investment evaluation criteria and risk management practices.
+This aspect is continuously monitored by both non-executive and executive board members who serve as representatives on the boards of investee companies.
+Each investment entity is operated and managed independently with autonomous boards and portfolio executive committees.
+Trustco, together with some of its subsidiaries render investment and support services to its portfolios and recovers its costs through benchmarked service fees.

 ETHICAL TONE AT THE TOP